 - Document or pass along documentation of any systems or materials you put together during your time with the group.

-- Supply group members with your personal contact information if you were using a group contact email (or phone or whatever) to be contacted before.
-They may realize you still have something they need or they might need you to walk them through one or two more little things after you are gone.
+- Supply group members with your personal contact information if they have only been using a contact email under the group’s domain (or phone or whatever) to contact you up til now.
+They may realize that you still have something they need or they might need you to walk them through one or two more little things after you are gone.
 (I advise you to not let this go on too long).

 - Do your best to help the group find a successor if they want you to.
 (This is another one to not let drag on for very long.
 It is their group now and while you don’t want to leave them high and dry, you can’t be handcuffed to the group indefinitely.)

 Some Things to Do As You Walk Out The Door

 - Reaffirm your decision.
 It was well thought-out and you are doing what you feel you need to do right now.

 - Remind yourself that you are super capable and experienced and there are always going to be groups that want you to join and people that want to start groups with you.
 You will join/start something else when you feel the time is right.
 It’s in your nature.

 - Hold your head high.
 You did the best you could during your time with this group.

 Some Things Not to Do As You Walk Out The Door

 - Don’t let the haters get you down or make you feel like you need to do anything rash that youni will be ashamed of later on.
 If a bridge burns maybe it was constructed of the wrong stuff to begin with.
 When you need to, you can likely cross to the other side by more reliable means.